replicatedhq/troubleshoot.sh/docs/source/collect/all.md

 - [copy](./copy): copies files or folders from a pod into the collected output
 - [data](./data): writes static or predefined data into the collected output
 - [secret](./secret): includes information about Kubernetes secrets in the collected output
-- [collectd](./collectd): includes collectd files found on all host in the cluster
+- [collectd](./collectd): includes collectd files from all hosts in the cluster

 ## Generated and dynamic data